youcefjd/API-Quandl/README.md

 # IMPORTANT NOTE
-Please note that the 340 first lines were NOT related to the project.
+Please note that the 340 first lines or so were NOT related to the project.
 I was just having fun exploring the data.

+# IMPORTANT NOTE 2
+Question (7) was not meant to be asnwered that way.
+I know I should have implemented my own function.
+I couldn't resist the temptation of importing the statistics module.
+Sorry.